lucblender/lx-composite-to-minitel/README.md

 *Français en dessous*

 The goal of this project is to be able to enter a French Minitel with composite video.
 This project takes back the work from cfp-radio that you can find on their [website]( https://www.cfp-radio.com/realisations/rea48/minitel-01.html).
 The cfp-radio project goal was to give audio and video to a Minitel.
 In my case, I only took the video part.
 I took back their schematic and made my own PCB all in SMD.
-All PCB shown in pictures in this repo are manufactured using [PCBWay](https://pcbway.com) services
+All PCB shown in pictures in this repo are manufactured using [PCBWay](https://pcbway.com) services.
+PCBWay provides high-quality PCB manufacturing with reliable service and fast turnaround times, making them my first choice for prototyping as seen in this Minitel project.
+They can also make more complex PCB to fit any of your requirements.

 ### KiCad project